 What is the role of your midwife?

 Your midwife is your go to contact for your pregnancy care.
 You would continue to see your GP for regular health concerns.
 Sometimes pregnancy will influence other areas of your health and vice versa, if you are not sure ask your midwife if your concern falls under the Midwifery Scope of Practice.
+Midwives are also working under a Code of Conduct in New Zealand, ensuring client centred care, professional behaviour and confidentiality.
+Your midwife must have a named back up for your care, you must know who this is and have contact information.
+When you book with one of us, we will all ensure that you have full cover at all times as you have four back up midwives and your LMC midwife that you book with!

 Firstly, you will book with a midwife.